Which Do I Have: Crohn's or Ulcerative Colitis?

 There was an uncertainty with the way my inflammation was presenting that I had to get used to.
 Luckily, I had lots options for biologics – most that treat both Crohn's and UC – to start off on.
 This means that despite my indeterminate diagnosis, my treatment plan will remain the same.

-For now, that means Infliximab every 8 weeks.
+For now, that means biologics every 8 weeks.
 According to my doctor's NP, if we ever get to the point where we are considering surgery, then the actual diagnosis might matter more.
 Since all of this, I have seen a huge reduction in symptoms and have my life back, so I feel confident about my doctor's ability to treat this, even without a clear-cut diagnosis.

 My colonoscopy may be unclear, but my symptoms aren't